nene/sql-parser-cst/README.md

 SQL Parser which produces a **Concrete Syntax Tree** (CST).

-Unlike a more usual parser which produces an Abstract Syntax Tree (AST), the goal of this parser is to preserve all the syntax elements present in the parsed source code, with the goal of being able to re-create the exact original source code.
+Unlike a more usual parser which produces an Abstract Syntax Tree (AST), this parser preserves all the syntax elements present in the parsed source code, with the goal of being able to re-create the exact original source code.

+## AST versus CST-parsers

 For example, given the following SQL: